MinaProtocol/mina/BRANCHING.md

 - Rerun failing `check-merges-cleanly-into-*` jobs against the original PR-rampup and merge PR-rampup after CI is green.

 The protocol team at o1labs will conduct weekly synchronization of all branches for all non-conflicting changes to ensure a smooth experience for everyone involved in the Mina repository.
-The protocol team will reach out to respective teams if there are any conflicting changes (due to force-merges performed mistakenly) and/or failing tests caused by code changes in the upstream branches
+The protocol team will reach out to respective teams if there are any conflicting changes (due to force-merges performed mistakenly) and/or failing tests caused by code changes in the upstream branches.

 # proof-systems Branching policy